|

 course, many other plants are called by this name and some

 mind).
-Below you’ll notice I start using Sweet Flag,
+Below you’ll notice I start using sweet

 his "Medicinal Wild Plants of the Prairie" about the use